gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - AWS Lambda
 	- Only think about code
 	- Short running tasks
-	- Can deply custom containers
+	- Can deploy custom containers

 **Provisioning and Deployment**
 - Elastic Beanstalk (EB)